jtarrio/webrtlsdr/docs/lowlevel.md

 After calling `close()`, the variable holding the `RtlDevice` is no longer valid, so you should discard it.

-If you want to reopen the device, you must call the `get()` method in the `RTL2832U_Provider` class.
-If you are reusing a previous provider object, the method will return a connection to the same RTL-SDR device as before and the user won't be asked to confirm.
-If you are using a new provider, the user will be asked which RTL-SDR device to connect to.
+To reopen the device, call the `get()` method in the same `RTL2832U_Provider` object you used before.
+By reusing a provider, the method will return a connection to the same RTL-SDR device as before, and the user won't be asked to confirm.
+If you use a new provider, the user will be asked which RTL-SDR device to connect to.

 ## Example